giorell/VirtualTourist/README.md

 This is my second project for the 2nd semester of the Udacity iOS program.

-The goal of the app for a user is place a map pin and to click on the pin.
+The goal of the app for a user to place a map pin and to click on the pin.
 Once the pin is clicked, the view transitions to a collection view with images.
 The images can be deleted and rearranged.

 Previews made from iPhone X.